 Genetics.
-Children with familial retinoblastoma (an eye cancer) have an increased risk of developing osteosarcoma.
+Children with familial retinoblastoma , which is a type of eye cancer, have an increased risk of developing osteosarcoma.

 Previous radiation therapy.
 People who have had radiation treatment for other conditions have a higher risk of developing bone cancer at the site of the radiation therapy.
-The majority of radiation therapy-caused bone cancers are osteosarcoma , but other types may occur.
+The majority of radiation therapy-caused sarcomas include angiosarcoma and UPS of soft tissue or osteosarcoma , but other types may occur.

 Chemotherapy.
 Some drugs, including alkylating agents and anthracyclines, used to treat cancer may increase the risk of developing a secondary cancer, usually osteosarcoma.

 Benign tumors or other bone conditions.
-Paget’s disease may cause osteosarcoma.
+Paget disease of the bone may lead to osteosarcoma.
 Other noncancerous bone diseases, such as fibrous dysplasia, may increase the risk of osteosarcoma.

 Currently, there is no known way to prevent bone cancer.
 Early detection offers the best hope for successful treatment, so people with known risk factors are encouraged to visit the doctor regularly and talk with him or her about it.
 Still, most bone cancer occurs in people with no known risk factors.

 To continue reading this guide, use the menu on the side of your screen to select another section.